 Is Income Protection Better than Critical Illness Cover?

+Both critical illness and income protection coverage is essential, and you should buy the two.
 But if you want to narrow your selection, it’s essential to consider your situation, especially your job type and health status.

-But depending on your benefit period, your incomplete protection policy pays you monthly once you’re unable to work due to illness, injury or disability.
+The reason is that critical illness insurance only pays one lump sum when you encounter a severe medical condition.
+But depending on your benefit period, your incomplete protection policy pays you monthly once you cannot work due to illness, injury, or disability.

 Is Income Protection Insurance Payout Taxable?

 Once you pay the monthly premiums yourself, your income protection payout will not be taxed.
-But if your employer or partnership pays the monthly premium, the payout is taxable
+But if your employer or partnership pays the monthly premium, the payout is taxable.